Dr. Prendergast offers treatment options for patients of all ages to address crooked teeth, including clear braces and cosmetic treatments.

 The treatment recommended for you will depend on the existence of any bite-related problems and your cosmetic goals.
 Dr. Prendergast will evaluate all aspects of your smile to determine if orthodontic treatment is the best way to achieve a straighter smile.

 We offer comprehensive dental care for your needs and create personalized treatment plans to achieve your cosmetic goals.
-A straighter smile will not only boost your confidence when smiling but will support improved dental health.
+A straighter smile will not only boost your confidence when smiling but will also support improved dental health.

 Treatment for Crooked Teeth